a-schaefers/grokEmacs/README.md

 This project does not use GitHub Issues.
 Instead, please submit your improvements via Pull Request.

-grokEmacs is a new project, unrelated to Spartan Emacs, but it achieves many of the same goals in a better way.
+grokEmacs is a new rewrite, different from Spartan Emacs, but it achieves many of the same goals in a better way.
 To find Spartan Emacs, see the [archived branch](https://github.com/a-schaefers/spartan-emacs/tree/spartan-emacs-archive).

 ## Interactive Initial Setup